Chapter 6 Workflows for R Coding

 By adhering to these practices, you ensure your R Markdown documents remain accurate, your code is complete, and your work remains reproducible.

-In some cases, your code may be used to generate large datasets which require quite a bit of time to create.
-It can be quite tedious to re-run the code used to generate these large data sets every time you open RStudio, and you might find yourself wanting to save the data to a real file that you can simply import the next time you open the application.
+In some cases, your code may be used to generate large data frames which require quite a bit of time to create.
+It can be quite tedious to re-run the code used to generate these large data frames every time you open RStudio, and you might find yourself wanting to save the data to a real file that you can simply import the next time you open the application.
 Also, you may be finished with your analysis and want to save the final data.
-You can save the data contained in your data frame as a .csv file using write.csv().
+You can save the data contained in your data frame as a .csv

 # dummy data frame to save